MiguelAngelor/Globaltrotter/README.md

 Features

-Multiple travel modes: By Foot, By Car, By Plane, By NASA Life system and IslandHopper tokens
+Multiple travel modes: By Foot, By Car, By Plane, By NASA.
+Life system and IslandHopper tokens.
-Fun facts about each visited country
+Fun facts about each visited country.
-Optional interactive map of visited countries Milestone messages for your journey
+Optional interactive map of visited countries.
+Milestone messages for your journey.

 Rules